tcr/edit-text/docs/src/glossary.md

 * *controller* &mdash; Receives UI-level event updates from the frontend and converts it into operations on the client document.

+* *cursor* &mdash; All positions in which a Text or Group element can be inserted into a document can be represented by a cursor object.

 * *frontend* &mdash; The editor UI.
 The current document is rendered as a component inside the frontend, and interactions with this component are forwarded to the controller.
 The frontend also manages the toolbar,